 An interim reexamination does not affect the date of the annual recertification.
-A family at zero income will be given monthly verification forms to complete.
+An interim reexamination will be scheduled for families with zero income every 90 days.

-Any changes reported by participants other than those listed in this section will be noted in the file by the staff person but will not be processed between regularly scheduled annual recertifications.
+Any changes reported by participants other than those listed in this section will be noted in the file by the staff person but will not be processed between regularly-scheduled annual recertifications.